joeweiss/birdnetlib/README.md

 ### Using BirdNET-Analyzer

-To use the newer BirdNET-Analyzer model, use the `Analyzer` class.
+To use the latest BirdNET-Analyzer model, use the `Analyzer` class.

 ```python
 from birdnetlib import Recording